Conservatives worry that bureaucrats and spies are taking it on themselves to thwart the presidency of Donald Trump, but what are they supposed to do?

 This comes after John R. Schindler, a former National Security Agency analyst, and The Wall Street Journal reported that the intelligence agencies have withheld information from the White House for fear that it might leak to the media or Russia.

 This is extremely worrying.
 The president doesn’t trust his bureaucrats and spies and they don’t trust him — with reason.

 Trump continues to equivocate when he is asked about his team’s ties to Russia.

 He calls the media the “enemy of the people”, yet he appears to get his information from cable news and right-wing blogs, as opposed to his own agencies.

-He browbeats foreign leaders in phone calls without consulting the State Department beforehand, let alone take their advice.
+He browbeats foreign leaders on the phone and without consulting the State Department beforehand, let alone take their advice.

-He attacks the courts and fires his acting attorney general when they tell the president he is not above the law.
+He attacks the courts and fires his acting attorney general when they tell him the president is not above the law.

 You don’t have to share my fear that, left unchecked, Trump could become an American Mussolini to agree that his electoral victory didn’t give him a mandate to tarnish institutions that have as much legitimacy as he does; that he is trashing long-standing norms and traditions, uprooting decades of American foreign policy and implementing environmental and law-enforcement policies on the basis of what can only be generously described as alternative facts.

 Republicans in Congress aren’t doing much to stop Trump.
 He has repudiated every tenet of Republicanism and yet most of them have rolled over.